 Myth: The Sun Doesn’t Damage Dark Skin

 Fact: Sun damage — including sunburn — happens no matter what color the skin.
-To understand why, Guffey provides a lesson in skin makeup.
-“Darkly pigmented skin has the same number of cells that give off pigment as light-colored skin,” he explains.
+To understand why, let's look at our skin makeup.

-By contrast, in light-colored skin, these melanocytes make fewer and smaller clumps of this pigment.
+In light-colored skin, these melanocytes make fewer and smaller clumps of this pigment.
 That makes it easier for sunlight to get through to damage the cells’ DNA.
-“It’s like an umbrella with a bunch of holes in it,” says Guffey.
-“The lighter the skin, the bigger the holes.”

 Any time you get a sunburn, that’s a sign of damage to the DNA.
 Even a tan is a sign that your body is trying to adapt to an insult.
-“It’s trying to make its umbrella bigger by producing more melanin because you’ve harmed the DNA,” says Guffey.
 In other words, there’s no such thing as a healthy tan.

-When sunlight penetrates cells, UV radiation damages the cell’s DNA, which compromises the body’s basic blueprint for growing new cells and structures.
+When sunlight penetrates cells, UV radiation damages the cell’s DNA, which makes up the body’s basic blueprint for growing new cells and structures.
 As a result, you get an overgrowth of atypical cells that the body is less equipped to recognize and destroy.
-This is basically cancer, Guffey explains: The rapid, unchecked growth of atypical cells.

 Myth: People With Dark Skin Don’t Need to Wear Sunscreen